softwareQinc/qpp/README.md

 `dyld: Library not loaded: @rpath/libmat.dylib`.

-    * I recommend running via a script, as otherwise setting the `DYLD_LIBRARY_PATH` globably may interfere with Macports `cmake` installation (in case you use `cmake` from `macports`).
+    * I recommend running via a script, as otherwise setting the `DYLD_LIBRARY_PATH` globally may interfere with Macports' `cmake` installation (in case you use `cmake` from `macports`).
 If you use a script, then the environment variable is local to the script and does not interfere with the rest of the system.

     * Example of running script, run from inside the directory where the executable `qpp` is located: